smclab/liferay-theme-hooks/README.md

 This hook will execute `gulp-autoprefixer` after the css is delivered to the `build` directory.

-The browser compatibility will be retrived through Browserslist settings.k
+The browser compatibility will be retrived through Browserslist settings.

 ### liferay-theme-babel-hook